Application: HoloLens spiders

 Nele De Witte (PhD) is a researcher in the People and Well-being research group, research line Psychology and technology.
 Her areas of expertise include wearables and XR.
 She is also the scientific coordinator of LiCalab.

 Eva Van Assche (PhD) is a lecturer-researcher in the People and Well-being research group, research line Psychology and technology.
-She focuses on how digital applications (e.g., applications) can contribute to mental health care.
+She focuses on how digital technologies (e.g., applications, websites) can contribute to mental health care.

 Fien Buelens (MSc) is a researcher and business developer in the People and Well-being research group, research line Psychology and technology.
 From her expertise, she facilitates the connection between research and practice.